JakeTrevor/talks/qpl-survey/qpl-survey.md

 ### Current state of the art:

 - OpenQASM 3.0 is the QASM standard de-jour
-	- It has most feature
+	- It has most features you need
-	- but lacks some critical stuff ->
+	- but it also has some problems
 - for language frontends, research presents some promising stuff
 	- lots of beautiful, expressive and verified languages
 - Despite this, python remains depressingly dominant in industry, because of its portability, flexibility and speed.